techatpark/website/site/content/posts/beyond-ci-cd.md

 The core issue is that developers tend to upgrade only when absolutely necessary.
 In contrast, regular and proactive updates are essential for maintaining a healthy, secure, and efficient codebase.

-> 💡 Shouldn’t the approach be the opposite, i.e we upgrade by defauly and seek reasons/excuses (only) if we don't ?
+> 💡 Shouldn’t the approach be the opposite, i.e we upgrade by default and seek reasons/excuses (only) if we don't ?

-## Our Solution
+## Our Approach

 To address technical debt and keep our codebase up-to-date, we implemented these steps: